 Since Ashbourne was born after the Pennsylvania Gradual Abolition Act was passed in 1780, he was not subject to a lifetime of enslavement.
 Although the exact date of his emancipation is unknown, by 1847 all enslaved people in Pennsylvania had been freed.
 Ashbourne disappeared from the public record until 1863, when he reemerged working as a caterer.
 By this time, he was well known and respected in the city.
 He catered weddings and buffets of the wealthy elite in Philadelphia, and was selected as one of a handful of local caterers for the 1863 Emancipation Celebration held in the city.

 Ashbourne continued to invent, and received a patent for processing coconut oil on August 21, 1877.
 The Ashbourne process for refining the oil included filtration, bleaching, high temperature heating and finally hydrogenation to ensure that no unsaturated fatty acids were left in the oil.
 Ashbourne began working on this process in 1875 and received patent number 194,287 on July 27, 1880.
-Thanks to Ashbourne’s early work, coconut oil is used in hair products, foods and scented products.
+Thanks to Ashbourne’s early work, coconut oil is used in hair products, foods, and scented products.
+In all Ashbourne received four patents.

 Alexander P. Ashbourne did marry and have a family, but there is little specific information on his family life.
 Sometime after 1880 Ashbourne left Philadelphia and moved to Oakland, California to run a convenience store.
 He died in Oakland at the age of 95.